keymanapp/help.keyman.com/products/iphone-and-ipad/14.0/basic/sharing-keyboards.md

 title: Sharing Keyboards - Keyman for iPhone and iPad Help
 ---

-## Keyman for iPhone and iPad: Sharing Keyboards

 ### Sharing the File
 If you have installed a custom keyboard or dictionary from a file, Keyman keeps a copy of that file on your device.
 You can find these copies in the iOS Files app.